 Atsuko Bersma was born in Yokohama, Japan, and started taking ikebana lessons at the age of 11.
 Since 1970, she has combined her studies with teaching Sogetsu-style ikebana in the various places she has lived around the world.
 Sogetsu, the most modern among the major ikebana schools, emphasizes creativity.
 Atsuko founded the Ikebana International Hana Chapter of Belgium and was its first president (1996-2000).
 She also became chairperson of the Sogetsu Azalea Study Group in Belgium (2001-2009).

-Atsuko has given many demonstrations and workshops throughout Europe.
-In March 2003, she received the prestigious Sogetsu Overseas Award for her teaching efforts and the spreading of ikebana around the world.
-That year as well, she made stage arrangements for classical music concerts at the Royal Conservatory in Brussels.In October 2005, she held a solo exhibition at Maison Cauchie in Brussels to commemorate the 100th anniversary of the classified Art Nouveau house.
+Also known by her flower name of Tonsen, she has conducted many demonstrations and workshops in Japan and throughout Europe.
+In March 2003, she received the prestigious Sogetsu Overseas Award for the spreading of ikebana around the world.
+That year as well, she made stage arrangements for classical music concerts at the Royal Conservatory in Brussels.In October 2005, she held a one-month solo exhibition at the Maison Cauchie in Brussels to commemorate the centenary of that classified Art Nouveau house.

 In 2007, she received the Sogetsu 80th anniversary overseas commemorative award in Tokyo.
 In October 2010, she celebrated her 40 years of teaching and the 20 th annual exhibition with her students at Belgium’s National Botanic Garden near Brussels.
 This year, she held her 29th exhibition there, and in 2020, she hopes to hold her 30th exhibition and celebrate her 50th teaching anniversary.